Megan Mullally: Theater

 From April 13 to June 1, 2014, Mullally starred alongside her real-life husband, Nick Offerman, in Annapurna at the off-Broadway Acorn Theatre on New York's 42nd Street Theatre Row.
 In 2014 Mullally starred in the Broadway performance of It's Only a Play with F. Murray Abraham, Matthew Broderick, Stockard Channing, Rupert Grint, Nathan Lane and Micah Stock.
 The show opened at the Gerald Schoenfeld Theatre on October 9, 2014, and played through January 18, 2015.
 It then opened at the Bernard B. Jacobs Theatre on January 23, 2015, and closed on June 7, 2015.
 The show played 48 previews and 274 performances.
 In June 2021, Mullally was set to appear as "Reno Sweeney" in Anything Goes at the Barbican Theatre in London for a strictly limited season, but had to pull out due to an injury.

 Music

 Mullally is a member of the band Supreme Music Program.
 SMP has released three albums: The Sweetheart Break-In, Big as a Berry and Free Again!.

-Mullally and Stephanie Hunt formed the band Nancy & Beth in 2012.
-They went on tour in March 2013, along with Mullally's husband, Nick Offerman.

-Nancy & Beth performed at Lincoln Center as part of its American Songbook Series on February 13, 2019, and toured the US in April and May 2019, beginning in Los Angeles and ending in New York City.
+Mullally and Stephanie Hunt formed the band Nancy and Beth in 2012.
+They went on tour in March 2013, along with Mullally's husband, Offerman.
+Nancy and Beth performed at Lincoln Center as part of its American Songbook Series on February 13, 2019, and toured the US in April and May 2019, beginning in Los Angeles and ending in New York City.
 The band subsequently toured Australia in June 2019, beginning in Hobart and ending in Brisbane.